Justice and the Compensation Your Deserve in a Hostile Workplace Case

 - Talk with your employment lawyer about your case.
 Your lawyer can explain your rights in full detail and advise on how best to proceed.

 - Your lawyer will file a charge with the Department of Fair Employment and Housing, in order to gain the “right to sue” for a hostile work environment.
 Note that this step is required prior to filing the lawsuit.

 - Your claims must include all of the legal requirements: that the behavior was created by your supervisor or a coworker and continued without any prevention or addressing the problem, the harassment was so severe that it prevented you from completing your job duties, or that discrimination was involved.

 Legally, an employer cannot retaliate against you for taking a stand to protect yourself or reporting inappropriate or harassment in the workplace.
-It is important to note, though, that if you did not approach the human resources team or manager, noting the harassing behavior, your lawsuit may not hold as much weight.
-This is because your employer did not have the chance to address the issue with that employee and correct it.
+It is important to note, though, that if you did not approach the human resources team or manager, noting the harassing behavior, your claim may not hold as much weight.
+This is because your employer did not have the chance to address the issue with that employee and correct the situation.

-Is There a Time Limit to Filing a Hostile Work Environment Lawsuit?
+Is There a Time Limit to Filing a Hostile Work Environment Lawsuit in California?